-- The system is not designed to "keep banks in business at all costs." - Nor is the system designed to tell owners how to run their business. - The system in fact allows some failure to occur. - What it is designed to do is to turn potentially disorderly failures into orderly failures. - The system succeeds here.
+- The system is not designed to "keep banks in business at all costs." - Nor is the system designed to tell owners how to run their business. - It says little about internal incentive systems. - The system in fact allows some failure to occur. - What it is designed to do is to turn potentially disorderly failures into orderly failures. - The system succeeds here.